-Our neighbourhood took a radical turn the day Betty moved into
+Our neighbourhood took a radical turn the day Betty

-dinner.
+home to start dinner.
 Since my wife and I both work, that chore goes to whoever gets home first.

 My wife, Tara, arrived about half an hour later.
-She checked

-the pot first and gave me a hug after.
+She checked the pot first and gave me a hug after.
 Everyone has their own priorities.
 Then she broke the news.

 "We have a neighbour," she said.